 The key feature in the LG G Watch R is definitively the display.
-LG claims that its team had to work for 2 years to be able to develop a 1.3-inch full circle P-OLED display, because the rounded shape produces much more waste of OLED material than a rectangular one, or a circular one made of several pieces of OLED material.
+LG claims that its team had to work for 2 years to be able to develop a 1.3-inch full circle P-OLED display (that uses 100% of its surface unlike other competitive round watches), because the rounded shape produces much more waste of OLED material than a rectangular one, or a circular one made of several pieces of OLED material.
 The design team had to work on the costs to be able to deliver.
 I did not get the description of what exactly needed to be done on that side, but this could probably be the topic of a whole other article, if LG wanted to disclose its industrial secrets.

-The new LG smartwatch is quite large and as it was discussed during our meeting, it is not really targeted to the female audience.
-Actually, as you can see in the photos, the G Watch R looks like a regular sport watch for men.
-Despite its large width (46.4mm) the device feels very light on the wrist, LG did not provide the exact weight.
+The new LG smart watch is quite large, and as it was discussed during our meeting, it is not really targeted to the female audience.
+Actually, as you can see in the photos, the G Watch R looks like a regular vintage sport watch for men.
+Despite its large width (46.4mm) the device feels very light on the wrist, and it is very comfortable to wear.

 When asked about the large size, LG told us that 2 to 3 mm of additional space was necessary on both sides of the circular P-OLED screen in order to ensure water resistance.

 The ring is made of aluminum and the chassis is made of stainless steel.
 The back is plastic.
-Out of the box, you will get a calf skin leather standard 22 mm band that can be easily replaced by the starp of your choice from various retailers.
+Out of the box, you will get a calfskin leather standard 22 mm band that can be easily replaced by the strap of your choice from various retailers.
 Despite the large face, the LG G Watch was comfortable to wear on my small wrist, and the calf skin leather band is very smooth.

 Software – Android Wear